rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

 /*
 Assumptions:

 .
-Missing customer information and campaign information is missing at random (this assumption can be tested in future using our output under 2 possible scenarios: 1) campaign data is the source of true customer ids, or 2) customer details is the source of true customer ids).
+Missing customer information and campaign information is missing at random (this assumption can be tested in future using our output under 2 possible scenarios): 1) campaign data is the source of true customer ids, or
+                               2) customer details is the source of true customer ids).
 .
 Data linkage does not introduce bias (unlinked customer and campaign ids are collected with the linkage to test this) .
 Missing signup information is missing at random, so signup percentage should include only known signup / known non-signup (a binomial proportion is used to calculate the % - excluding nulls) .
 The true identity of customers, between campaign data id and customer details id, is not known (either id could be the true response-provider - giving two scenarios).
 */
 ```
 Now that we're clear on the build and the assumptions made on the way, we can define the steps and the output that we'd expect: